In Ukraine, humor has become a weapon of war

 King Lear appreciates his Fool, but in real life, dictators are notoriously allergic to comedy.
-Soviet comrades were routinely sent to the Gulag for telling political jokes.
+Soviet comrades were routinely sent to the gulag for telling political jokes.
 Even 65 years after the old mass murderer’s demise, the Kremlin banned Armando Iannucci’s film “The Death of Stalin.”
 In 2013, the leader of one of Serbia’s pro-democracy groups wrote in Foreign Policy, “Laughter and fun are no longer marginal to a movement’s strategy; they now serve as a central part of the activist arsenal, imbuing the opposition with an aura of cool, helping to break the culture of fear instilled by the regime, and provoking the regime into reactions that undercut its legitimacy.”

 For instance, in 2017, Russia made it illegal to portray Putin as a gay clown.
 It takes a special kind of political fragility to think that’s a wise legislative move.